frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/8a97196759bd98f7ef9a4e974423e145)

 The number keys 1 – 9 are on the right, arranged in a 3x3 grid.
 1 – 3 are on the home row, as these are the most frequent digits.
-Arithmetic operators are on the left, along with 0 and ".".
+0 and "." are on the left hand home row, and arithmetic operators distributed to other keys.
 Note that it's assumed that all digits have their corresponding punctuation character available with Shift, but some of these are also duplicated on the Syntax layer.

 It's assumed that there will be times when this layer is locked on for an extended period, for numeric entry or spreadsheets.
 Therefore all the keys to access higher layers are here, which isn't the case for other layers.